Knots Landing: Backstory

 Years later, youngest Ewing brother Bobby (Patrick Duffy) and his wife Pamela (Victoria Principal) found Gary working as a waiter in Las Vegas, and they convinced him to return home and visit Miss Ellie.
 At the same time, Lucy discovered that Valene had returned to Dallas and was working as a waitress in a diner, and began meeting with her in secret to avoid J. R.'s wrath.
 Lucy then engineered a meeting between her parents, which led to them reconciling and moving into Southfork together.
 J. R., upset and jealous that his parents were now lauding Gary's new start, saddled him with a failing company, the pressures of which led to him choosing to leave Southfork before he relapsed into drinking again.
 J. R. then forced Valene off the ranch again without letting her say goodbye to Lucy; instead, J. R. made out that Valene had abandoned her again, and taken a $5000 payoff from him.
+During these episodes on Dallas the part of Gary Ewing was originally portrayed by David Ackroyd.

 A year later, Valene appeared at Lucy's college hoping for a reconciliation.
 Still thinking Valene had run out on her, Lucy rebuffed her.
 However, with help from Bobby, Lucy and Valene reconciled again and they maintained their relationship.
-Shortly afterwards, Valene revealed to Miss Ellie that she and Gary were still writing to each other, and planned to get married again.
+Shortly afterwards, Valene revealed to Miss Ellie that she and Gary were still writing to each other.
 Gary returned to Dallas and mended his relationship with Jock, before marrying Valene for a second time.
 After they announced that they were planning to move to California, Miss Ellie bought them a new-build house as a wedding present.